WorkingTheo/ExpressSessionStore/mongodb/README.md

 To run this, first you need to:
   - Install mongodb and connect to it
-  - Set up:
-      - create a database called `express-store-test`
+  - Create a database called `express-store-test`
-      - create a collection called `session`
+      - Create a collection called `session`
   - Run `node mongodb.js`

 Once this is up and running, you can use Postman to query the endpoints.